ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/self-signed-ssl-ubuntu.md

 - Create a private key for the certificate.
 - Create a certificate signing request.
 - Create a certificate and sign it with the CA private key.
-- Compiling the created certificate and key file as a .pfx file.
 - Installing the SSL certificate.

 ### <strong>Generate a private key for the CA</strong>

-Create a directory named SSL under the desktop or on any directory, the following commands will create the SSL files those files will be saved in the directory which we create.
+Create a directory named SSL in the home or on any directory, the following commands will create the SSL files those files will be saved in the directory which we create.

-- Open Command Prompt from the SSL directory that we created,
+- From the SSL folder that was created run the below commands.
 - Run the below command to create a Private key for the rootCA this command will save a file name faveoroot.key in the SSL folder.

 ```